Citizen Science and Community-Based Monitoring

 Worked example: Beach litter data compilation

 Step 1-2: Acquire data including litter counts by material category, beach lengths surveyed, and survey dates.
 Obtain program protocols specifying survey methods.
+Conflict of interest assessment confirms the International Coastal Cleanup program has no material financial interest in account outcomes (non-governmental, no regulatory or grant linkage to account values).

 Step 3: Screen data, identifying and removing 8 records with impossible dates and 3 records with beach lengths exceeding known beach dimensions (0.97% of records removed).